How to Get Votes for Your Contest Entries (Without Breaking the Rules)

 The Type of Competition You Might Be Up Against

 Many years ago, a company called ThePamperedPup sponsored a contest, which took a bad turn for them.
-The company was accused of condoning cheating when a contestant seemed to surge ahead in votes overnight.
+The company was accused of condoning cheating when one contestant surged ahead in votes overnight.

-The reason?
-One of the entrant's husband was a PGA executive.
+But it wasn't cheating.
+The reason for the big jump?
+That entrant's husband was a PGA executive.
 He sent an email blast about the contest to thousands of people on the PGA mailing list, many of whom voted for his wife.
 She received a huge number of votes in a short period of time, but they were legitimate.

-You might not be lucky enough to have access to a massive mailing list of people you can call on to vote for you, but with some creativity, you can still get a significant number of votes for your contest entries.
+You might not be lucky enough to have access to a massive mailing list of people you can call on to vote for you, but with some creativity, you can still get lots of votes for your contest entries.
 If you'd like some creative ways to generate votes for your contest, read on.

 Before you use these suggestions, make sure you read the contest's rules.
 Some contests let you use any available method to get votes.
 Others specify that you can only ask friends and family members.
 Some say that you can invite people to vote in the contest in general, but not ask for votes for any specific entry.

 Whatever the rules are, be sure to follow them carefully to avoid being disqualified.

 1. Ask Your Friends and Family Members to Be Your Ambassadors

 Your friends and family members might not be enough to win every vote for you, but they're still the best place to start.
 Your personal contacts are a powerful resource — don't underestimate them!

 You hope that they vote for you but also that they'll ask their friends for help, too.
 If they reach out to their own friends, coworkers, and acquaintances, that can add up to a lot of people.
 Furthermore, they can reach out to their social networks as well.

 Overall, this creates a powerful ripple effect.
 With a network of people on your side, you gain votes more quickly than you think.